Challenge Leadership Team

 Chloe has a broad range of experience in executive support and managing complex projects for high profile clients, both in New Zealand since 2002 and in her home town of London.
 Chloe studied Applied Biology (Marine) with the University of Waikato and has been working at NIWA since 2015.

-Robin Wilkinson – Communications and Outreach
+Robin Wilkinson – Communications Manager

 Robin has a science background and 17 years’ experience in communicating research, science and technological developments.
 She has worked for the Department of Conservation, Allan Wilson Centre and Science Media Centre NZ.
 Previously, she worked at Guy’s and St Thomas’ Hospitals, one of the most research-active NHS trusts in the UK, and at Proof Communication, a specialist science communication agency.